ipentest/knoxss-UG/Getting-Started.md

 Referer: https://someurl.com/app/login.jsp?TYPE=33554433&REALMOID=06-00045ffb-9d34-1d53-ba41-024a0a174072&GUID=&SMAUTHREASON=0&METHOD=GET&SMAGENTNAME=-SM-c0YcVaq2Y%2fJgCFwUxzl%2bFjGUYRdw1odmO6FnFo8ALHEWVne0mzqAGJ5gcfrpupN1&TARGET=-SM-https%3a%2f%2fs2b%2esomeurl%2ecom%2fapp%2fcore%2ehomepage%2eshow%2eevent
 Cookie: BD1=14846538758084658965091235329142; BD2=14846538758095410991436877103468; javax.servlet.http.Cookie@61466146=""; javax.servlet.http.Cookie@61a661a6=""; JSESSIONID=00012Fj5NP0q15MeH_T179VoQ9o:14bth2u81; WB_LANG=en; ak_bmsc=CA80C1C75F6B260FE672C9CA252C24FB3A1AB98B512B00006FA280585449566C~pl3yxbQlcdDrg0GYKOfEm4TgyyUM9KkeHpL2ktmiK8+6EFPThPTWbf2pQKhSzCZWLO2evhKPTjyfhYjTXddIv+tyUEn1k7Xvab2/yGIeGmBBTB1VCyQ5HjiT17iFebKSQ3nIP8QjWir217JCpydqyP/j3MzuZfChHZ0qqHoF2be8uYdyNRKQEoJ9tWNzwWI1z7B+yF4nEkOXZ9oolI0hCiwaH1/atMeWWYFaCJwvHPrZE=
 ```
+* If in doubt, paste the entire HTTP header into the AUTH Data field and check again

+* I personally feel that this window needs to be closed with a Save button rather than just clicking on the X at the top...
+However, please note clicking on the X does make the pasted values remain persistent

-***TWO:*** But how do I capture the POST request details to paste in Extra Data in the first place?
+***TWO:*** But how do I capture the POST request to paste into *Extra Data* fields, in the first place?

-I was wondering why you are not asking ;o) Well, you can use any interception proxy such as [Burp Suite] (https://portswigger.net/burp/download.html) or [Fiddler] (https://www.telerik.com/download/fiddler), intercept the request and paste that data here
+Easiest way is to use any interception proxy such as [Burp Suite] (https://portswigger.net/burp/download.html) or [Fiddler] (https://www.telerik.com/download/fiddler), intercept the request and paste that data into the fields

 ***THREE:*** Is there some way to know how many requests are being made by ***KnoXSS Pro***?
 I dont see any log, hence the question - this is especially important when the result says no XSS found

-A log feature is being implemented, it will not contain this info in the first release but will come in future developments.
+Tool author @brutelogic's comment: A log feature is being implemented, it will not contain this info in the first release but will come in future developments.
 To be sure there's no XSS, you can check target manually

 ***FOUR:*** What happens when the number of users performing the scans go up?